 Private equity and sustainable investing

 Not to go unmentioned is private equity’s increased alignment with sustainable investing trends as investors, targets, and the general public alike hold increasing concern for how investments make societal and environmental impacts.
 For example, private equity funds investing exclusively in renewable energy assets raised a record $52 billion.
 As a result, AUM in the climate finance sector, which tripled over the last decade, is expected to double by 2025.

 Barriers to entry into the ESG investing scene for private equity investors, including data and reporting, are both resolving as industry standards evolve and firms invest in the technology and data required to report effectively on ESG activity.

-Increased sustainable investing activity from PE firms is likely to have a continued positive growth impact as every kind of investor from HNWIs to large financial institutions look for sustainable standards in both portfolios and practice.
+Increased sustainable investing activity from PE firms is likely to have a continued positive growth impact as every kind of investor from HNWIs to large financial institutions looks for sustainable standards in both portfolios and practice.

 What’s next for private equity?

 There are two ways to look at the future of private equity.
-First, as it relates to predicting PE trends based on past history, and second, the immediate future as the economy rebounds from unprecedented market conditions throughout the COVID-19 pandemic.
+First, as it relates to predicting PE trends based on history, and second, the immediate future as the economy rebounds from unprecedented market conditions throughout the COVID-19 pandemic.

 But the pandemic has also altered the view of private equity from the perspective of the investor and the general public in ways that will likely stick around.

-Private equity’s longer commitment terms, long viewed as one of the biggest risks and potential downsides of PE investment, has proven beneficial during a year of unprecedented volatility and unpredictability.
+Private equity’s longer commitment terms, long viewed as one of the biggest risks and potential downsides of PE investment, have proven beneficial during a year of unprecedented volatility and unpredictability.
 Going forward, it would not be surprising to see investors and institutions look to diversify in that direction.

 More like this